 After a light sanding, our vintage medicine cabinet was ready for primer.

-I rolled on 2 coats of primer and let it dry over night.
+I rolled on 2 coats of primer and let it dry overnight.

-Paint
+Paint It Pretty

 The next day, the vintage cabinet was ready for it’s ‘pretty paint’.